How To Pay For Rehab

 Health Insurance Marketplace Plans

 Enrollment in a statewide Health Insurance Marketplace plan must provide full or partial coverage for substance use disorders when figuring out how to pay for rehab.
 Subsequently, this includes detox programs, inpatient and outpatient programs, and PHP and IOP treatment.
-Moreover, mental health conditions that may co-occur with SUD are also covered.
+Moreover, mental health conditions that may coexist with SUD are also covered.
 Finally, patient responsibility can usually be met with prearranged payment plans.

-Paying for Rehab Without Insurance
+How Much Does Rehab Cost Without Insurance

 Other possibilities can be explored with an admissions counselor who is experienced with this situation.
 Paying for rehab is a worthwhile investment, even if you must use personal savings, borrow money from family and friends, or get a low-interest credit card.
 Health savings accounts can pay for treatment costs, and some employers have EAPs, and you might qualify for employee assistance programs.
-Finally, some treatment centers offer sliding scale fees according to income and need.
+Finally, some treatment centers offer sliding-scale fees according to income and need.

 Contact Us Now